mlcommons/mlcube/docs/runners/index.md

 - `run`: Run tasks defined in MLCube.

 Reference runners recognize three parameters - mlcube, platform and task.
 - `mlcube`: Path to a cube root directory.
-In future versions, this can be an URI with a specific protocol.
+In future versions, this can be a URI with a specific protocol.
 Runners could support various MLCube implementations (excluding reference directory-based) such as docker/singularity containers, GitHub repositories, compressed archives and others.
 - `platform`: Path to a YAML-based platform configuration file.
 If not present, a runner should use the